vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 This will impact a few things in the Vantage console.

-* Active Resources will only show hourly and monthly _rates_ initially.
-When the first cost and usage report is received, you can see actual accrued costs per resource broken down by cost category and subcategorey.
+* [Active Resources](/active_resources) will only show hourly and monthly _rates_ initially.
+When the first cost and usage report is received, you can see actual accrued costs per resource broken down by cost category and subcategory.
-* Cost Reports will show line-item data per service initially but won't be able to show "costs by resource" until the first cost and usage report is received.
+* [Cost Reports](/cost_reports) will show line-item data per service initially but will not be able to show "costs by resource" until the first cost and usage report is received.
 * Both [Autopilot](/autopilot/) and [Savings Planner](/savings_planner/) are unavailable until this first cost and usage report is received.

-Once Vantage receives its first cost and usage report, this functionality will be automatically made available and will send you an email letting you know.
+Once Vantage receives its first cost and usage report, this functionality will automatically be made available and Vantage will send you an email letting you know.
 Ultimately this is a limitation imposed by AWS and we need to wait for them to deliver this data.